ctechfilmuniversity/ctechfilmuniversity.github.io/__content/readme.md

 ### 1.2.2 Videos
 You can embed videos from Youtube or Vimeo.
-Just use the code fragments below and fill in the video id between the two quotation marks behind "id".
+Just use the code fragments below and fill in the video id between the two quotation marks behind `id`.
 Please keep in mind, that you have to use the video id, not the url.
 You can find more information on that in the following descriptions for YouTube and Vimeo.

 **Youtube:**